fragosti/sea-sniper/README.md

 ## Env

-You need to provide some ENV vars.
+You need to provide some ENV vars in an `.env` file.

 ```
 ETHEREUM_RPC_URL=<>